 Ranked as one of the Best Beer Bars in America, Monk's expertly-curated beer selection matches their savory cuisine and the knowledgeable staff can help you navigate both the extensive beer and food menus.
 Monk's tap list focuses on local favorites such as Russian River's Pliny the Elder and Moonlight's Death and Taxes.
 Seating at this gastropub is limited, so do yourself a favor: leave work early to arrive for the start of happy hour at 4:00. // 3141 16th St. (Mission), themonkskettle.com

 This renowned Haight Street Mecca for craft beer has great prices, 47 beers on draft--including Pliny the Elder--four on cask, and is topped off by an insane bottle selection.
 Although the bartenders have a reputation for surliness, feel free to ask your neighbors for recommendations, as you can't swing an empty firkin without hitting a beer expert.
-There's no kitchen, but secure a beer and a seat, then go to Rosamunde next door to order an artisan sausage.
 The Toronado also hosts the small but infamous Barley Wine festival in November. // 547 Haight Street, (Lower Haight), toronado.com

 Forty taps of West Coast craft beer, pitchers, a full bar, classic pub grub, and a sunny backyard with communal tables and bike racks make this cash-only Mission dive one of the best day drinking venues in the City.
 Note that the bouncers will readily 86 patrons who do something stupid, illegal, or annoying, which is all the more reason to hang out there. // 99 Valencia St (Mission), facebook.com/zeitgeistsf